Updated on 25th September 2019

 Choosing a JDK to base your code on used to be so much easier when there was a new Java release only every decade or so… Now we get a new version of Java every six months.
 So which version should you use?

 The first thing to understand is that not all JDK releases are created equal.
-Some of them are Long Term Releases (which will be supported for years to come) and others will be replaced after six months by Oracle (although other companies may offer longer term support).
-Long Term Releases were Java 8 and Java 11, while Java 9, 10 were short term (as is Java 12).
-Official end of support dates are on the Oracle website.
+Some of them are Long Term Releases (which will be supported for years to come) and others will be replaced after six months by Oracle (although other companies may offer longer-term support).
+Long Term Releases are Java 8, Java 11 and Java 14, while Java 9, 10, 12, 13 are short term.
+The official end of support dates is on the Oracle website.

 Later releases contain lots of features, which make it much easier and quicker to write good quality code.
-So there is a classic trade-off between new features and backwards compatibility.
+So there is a classic trade-off between new features and backward compatibility.

 So here are our personal suggestions…..

-We need to write code which needs to use lots of legacy libraries and needs as few changes as possible
+We need to write code that needs to use lots of legacy libraries and needs as few changes as possible

-- Use Java 11.
-You get all the benefits of Lambda, streams, jigsaw and years of support.
+- Use Java 13/14 and standardise on Java 14 when it is released.
+You get all the benefits of Lambda, streams, jigsaw, faster JVM and years of support.